Killing of Missy Bevers: Surveillance footage

 Police checked the church's surveillance camera system early on during the investigation.
 Although cameras outside the church were not functioning on the day of the murder, cameras inside the church were functional and surveillance footage was recovered.
 Surveillance footage taken at around 4 a.m. appears to show the suspect of an unknown sex and identity walking in the church's hallways while occasionally smashing glass and attempting to open doors lining the church hallways.
-The suspect wore what appeared to be SWAT police outfit and tactical gear from head to toe, including a "POLICE"-marked vest, a black helmet, and a black pair of gloves.
-Bevers was in the midst of transporting her exercise gear from her truck to the church when she presumably encountered the suspect inside the church.
 Surveillance footage reportedly shows Bevers walking down the church hallways before her murder, although this specific footage has not been released to the public by the Midlothian police.
 The Midlothian police have also not revealed where Bevers and the suspect crossed paths.
 It is believed that the suspect murdered Bevers in a violent encounter inside the church.